Bilinda Taras Krupa – Owner, Trainer and Behaviour Consultant

 Jessica is passionate about educating dog owners and enriching the lives of our canine companions.
 She does agility, is an equestrian, and operates her own photography business specializing in equine and canine portraits and is currently working towards becoming a Behaviour Consultant.

-Jessica shares her life with her hubby, Dylan, her horse, Jazz and her two dogs, Duchess and Marlowe.
+Jessica shares her life with her hubby, Dylan, her horse, Jazz and her three dogs, Duchess, Marlowe & River.

 Kirsty’s passion for dog behaviour began when volunteering at her local dog shelter in 2014, she was exposed to a variety of far-from-“perfect” but always lovable dogs waiting for their forever homes.
 Walking these dogs through the beautiful British countryside left her with a deep love of dogs that followed her to Canada where she volunteered at the Edmonton Humane Society for 2 Years.